ShuaiZhang-kul/System-Software/README.md

 For the dplist.c it generate a data structure to store the data for different sensors at different time.
 Each node store the data from one sensor at a specific time.
 To Avoid the chao access to the sbuffer from three main thread, Pthread_lock is used for managing the usage of CPU.
 In summary, this software has parts of the function of operating system like memory management, I/O management, CPU management, TCP-management and thread&process management.
+Furthermore, working principal.jpg and memory overview.jpg can be found in the folder to illustrate this project.